-This candied acorn squash is a real treat, I will show you how to make this under 20 minutes, this is microwaved, and then popped under the broiler with a butter sauce where I have added pumpkin pie spice.
+This candied acorn squash is a real treat, I will show you how to make this under 20 minutes, this is microwaved, and then popped under the broiler with a pumpkin pie spice butter sauce.

 To this recipe, I added a little touch of pumpkin pie spice because I thought this would be great with a little bit of cinnamon and nutmeg.
 Pumpkin pie spice has both cinnamon and nutmeg and this turned this squash into a real delight.